-Two-phase routing, as envisaged for IP-over-Optical networks, establishes the fixed bandwidth Phase 1 and Phase 2 paths at the optical layer.
+Two-phase routing, as envisaged for IP-over-optical networks, establishes the fixed bandwidth Phase 1 and Phase 2 paths at the optical layer.
 Thus, the optical layer is statically provisioned and does not need to be reconfigured in response to traffic changes.
 IP packets are routed end-to-end with IP layer processing at a single intermediate node only.
 While in transit at the optical layer inside either Phase 1 or Phase 2 tunnels, packets do enter the router but appear as transit traffic at the Optical Cross-Connect (OXC) only.
 The IP layer packet processing at an intermediate node works as follows.
 The optical layer circuit is dropped at the IP router at the node (through OXC-to-router links), wherein the packets are multiplexed back to the OXC (through router-to-OXC links) to be routed through direct optical layer circuits to their final destinations.
-Figure 3 illustrates optical layer transit traffic and intermediate node packet processing functionality at a node.
+Fig. 3 illustrates optical layer transit traffic and intermediate node packet processing functionality at a node.

 This architecture provides the desirable statistical multiplexing properties of packet switching for handling highly variable traffic without significantly increasing the IP layer transit.
 Compare this with the high levels of IP layer transit traffic in IP-over-WDM architecture where routers are directly connected to WDM systems and need to process packets at each hop.
+Protecting against intermediate node router failures for two-phase routing in IP-over-optical networks is considered in [11].